-Sammy tries to get Biff to see that maybe G-Raffi just needs to discover his true desire - something else that he's really good at.
+Sammy tries to get Biff to see that maybe G-Raffi just needs to discover his true purpose - something else that fits him just right.

 In the end, Biff, with help from Sammy, discovers their friend doesn't really want to play basketball.
 His true love is chess-and you don't have to be tall for that.